Abandoned coronation of Edward VIII: Coins

 Due to the brevity of his reign, both proof and circulation strikes of Edward VIII's coinage are extremely rare, and highly desired by numismatists.

 While silver coinage was not supposed to be issued until just before the coronation was to take place, the new brass three-penny bit was already being made for introduction early in January 1937, and the entire stock was melted down.
 The same was done for other coins in Commonwealth realms, although rumours of a Canadian dollar surviving persist.

 Fewer than a dozen Edward VIII proof sets are believed to have survived.

 A few gold sovereigns were released, and the Royal Mint has a collection of pattern designs for Edward's coinage.

-Four British possessions, British West Africa, British East Africa, Fiji, and New Guinea, minted a total of seven low-denomination coins with his name, but no image.
+The British possessions of British East Africa, British West Africa, and Fiji, along with the Australian-administered Territory of New Guinea, minted a total of seven low-denomination coins with his name, but no image.
 Three Indian states, Jodhpur, Jaipur, and Kutch, each produced a coin with his name in the local scripts.

 Prior to the introduction of coinage for the reign, twelve coins were sent to vending machine manufacturers to enable calibration of their machines.
 They were never returned to the Royal Mint; six are held in private hands and are worth thousands of pounds.
 The other six are still missing.
 In 2020, an Edward VIII sovereign was sold at auction for £1 million, the most auctioned for a British coin.
 The following March, a five pound gold coin surpassed the record by its sale at auction for $2,280,000.